So, You Want To Be A Wizard?—I mean, Software Engineer!

 But it can be spooky, too.
 Like maybe you’ll be the one helping Elon with the appropriate intelligence for his little androids.
 Or you can help the uber-wizards at Boston Dynamics in creating their animal-themed robots.

 Surely you’ve heard of Dogecoin?
 How about Ethereum?
-If none of those, please tell us you’ve heard of Bitcoin?
+If none of those, please tell us if you’ve heard of Bitcoin?

 Well, the use of blockchain technology may be popularized there, but it is actually exploding into every market on the planet.
 Statista estimates spending on Blockchain technology to rise from 6.6 billion in 2021 to around 19 billion by 2024.
 At its core, it’s about decentralizing information, which kind of sounds wizard-ish.
-I mean, if information isn’t centralized, then how can it be anywhere?
+I mean, if the information isn’t centralized, then how can it be anywhere?

 While few universities offer a standalone degree for blockchain technology, UAT offers a Blockchain module where students learn to code Blockchain applications while studying its advancing trends and working within sandboxes to create prototype solutions.
 UAT’s Blockchain module can be taken within any of the master’s degree programs.
 So, while you’re earning your Software Engineering master’s degree, add on Blockchain and step into the world of decentralizing everything.